planetis-m/breakout/README.md

 - [Backcountry Architecture](https://piesku.com/backcountry/architecture) lessons learned when using ECS in a game
 - [ECS Back and Forth](https://skypjack.github.io/2019-02-14-ecs-baf-part-1/) excellent series that describe ECS designs
 - [ECS with sparse array notes](https://gist.github.com/dakom/82551fff5d2b843cbe1601bbaff2acbf) interesting information
+- [Trace of Radiance](https://github.com/mratsim/trace-of-radiance#correctness) the idea of using distinct types in a math lib
 - #nim-gamedev, a friendly community interested in making games with nim.